Elvis Andrus Player Props: White Sox vs. Brewers

 Elvis Andrus At The Plate

-- Andrus is batting .226 with 13 doubles, a triple, three home runs and 21 walks.
+- Andrus has 13 doubles, a triple, three home runs and 21 walks while hitting .223.

+- In 51.9% of his 79 games this season, Andrus has picked up at least one hit.
+He's also had 14 multi-hit games.

-- He has gone deep in three games this season (3.8%), homering in 1.1% of his chances at the plate.
+- He has hit a home run in 3.8% of his games this season, and 1% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.